lumpenspace/palinor/README.md

 **How to Use:**

-1. Start the interactive shell using `pngr shell`.
+1. Start the interactive shell using `palinor shell`.
 2. Load the desired model and control vectors.
 3. Perform inference by injecting different control vectors as needed to steer the output dynamically.